tejkumar-pal-mp/practice-page/README.md

 # practice-page
-this  is use only for practice
+this  is use only for practice this information is free